Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Preliminaries

 For a random graph model~$G(n,\rho(n))$ and an integer~$r$ the notation $G(n,\rho(n)) \topnab r$ denotes a random variable over sets of graphs with at most~$n$ vertices whose probability distribution is given by

 where~$A$ is a set of graphs.
-With this definition the quantity~$\topgrad_{\any}$ is well-defined as a rational-valued random variable.
+With this definition the quantity~$\topgrad_r$ is well-defined for every integer~$r$ as a rational-valued random variable.
 As noted above, we study the properties of random graphs in the limit and hence define the property of having bounded expansion as follows.

 \begin{definition} A graph model~$G(n,\rho(n))$ has \emph{bounded expansion asymptotically almost surely (\aas)} if there exists a function~$f$ such that for all~$r \geq 0$

 It has \emph{bounded expansion with high probability (\whp)} if for every~$c \geq 1$ there exists a function~$f$ such that, again for all~$r \geq 0$,